 Tirana Catholic Church – The Last Supper

-Sacred Heart Catholic Church in Tirana displays new and interesting wall murals to replace the frescoes of the past.
+Sacred Heart Catholic Church in Tirana displays new and interesting murals to replace the frescoes of the past.

 Part of Albania’s ‘Cultural Revolution’ in the late 1960s took the form of a concerted attack upon organised religion, whether it be Islam, Orthodox or Catholic Christian.
 Apart from declaring Albania to be the world’s first atheist state both the infrastructure and the personnel of the different religions underwent radical changes.